worldamazing/plan/docs/overview.md

 - **Interpersonal deception** damages relationships, breeds mistrust, and perpetuates cycles of harm within families and communities.
 - **Internal deception**, the lies we tell ourselves, keeps us trapped in fear, anger, or apathy, unable to connect or grow.

-Every major issue humanity faces, whether it’s abortion, carbon emissions, crime, or war, has roots in deception:
+Every major preventable issue humanity faces has roots in deception:
-- **Abortion**: Beyond cases involving crime or health, abortion often occurs in environments shaped by deception, whether through misinformation about options, lack of genuine support systems, or societal neglect of basic needs.
-Even crimes leading to abortion stem from lives shaped by deceptive systems.
 - **Anger**: Anger thrives in spaces where trust is broken.
 When people feel unheard, manipulated, or powerless, it is often deception, whether personal or systemic, that fuels their rage.
 - **Crime**: Most crimes are born from environments of inequality, desperation, or entitlement, all of which are perpetuated by deceptive systems and power structures.
-- **Carbon Emissions**: Deception by corporations, governments, and individuals has delayed climate action for decades.
-Whether it’s misinformation about the severity of the crisis, manipulation of public opinion, or outright denial of responsibility, deception keeps humanity from addressing environmental harm at its root.
+- **War and Violence**: At its core, war is often fueled by deception: misrepresentation of motives, suppression of diplomacy, and manipulation of public sentiment.
+Leaders deceive populations to justify conflict, while systemic mistrust between nations escalates violence.
 - **Poverty and Economic Inequality**: Deceptive systems perpetuate poverty by concentrating wealth and resources in the hands of the few.
 Whether through wage suppression, misleading promises of upward mobility, or corrupt policies, deception traps millions in cycles of scarcity and inequality.
 - **Healthcare Inequities**: Misinformation and profiteering in healthcare create systems where access to care is a privilege, not a right.
 Deception fuels the prioritization of profits over well-being, leaving countless people without the support they need to thrive.
 - **Education Gaps**: Deceptive practices, such as unequal funding, biased curricula, and suppression of critical thinking, perpetuate systemic inequality in education.
 Misinformation about history, the natural world, and current events creates divides rather than fostering understanding.
-- **War and Violence**: At its core, war is often fueled by deception: misrepresentation of motives, suppression of diplomacy, and manipulation of public sentiment.
-Leaders deceive populations to justify conflict, while systemic mistrust between nations escalates violence.
 - **Discrimination**: Deception underpins every form of discrimination, from racism to sexism to ableism.
 Stereotypes, misinformation, and systemic biases perpetuate divisions and uphold systems that prioritize certain groups over others.
+- **Abortion**: Beyond cases involving crime or health, abortion often occurs in environments shaped by deception, whether through misinformation about options, lack of genuine support systems, or societal neglect of basic needs.
+Even crimes leading to abortion stem from lives shaped by deceptive systems.
+- **Carbon Emissions**: Deception by corporations, governments, and individuals has delayed climate action for decades.
+Whether it’s misinformation about the severity of the crisis, manipulation of public opinion, or outright denial of responsibility, deception keeps humanity from addressing environmental harm at its root.

 What other issues do you think are fueled by deception?
 There are many more!